 Frequently Asked Questions

 We’ve put together a list of frequently asked questions to help you get started.
 Don’t see what you’re looking for?
-Contact us with any additional questions.Why can’t I register for programs, camp, etc. through the VTK?
+Contact us with any additional questions.What is not in the Volunteer Toolkit?

-- As noted above, you cannot access council events or resources found on our websites inside of VTK.
-VTK is an additional tool that is separate from the GirlScoutsRV.org and Volunteers.GirlScoutsRV.org websites.
+- You cannot access council events or resources found on our websites inside of the volunteer toolkit.
+The volunteer toolkit is an additional tool that is separate from the GirlScoutsRV.org and Volunteers.GirlScoutsRV.org websites.

 - Financial tracking.
 Continue to access troop financial forms from our website.

 - Information on Highest Awards, bridging, safety awards, and additional badges and awards are not included in the VTK.
-Refer to the Girls’ Guide to Girl Scouting or the troop leader section of this website.
+Refer to the Girl Scout Handbook or Girl’s Guide to Girl Scouting or the troop leader section of this website.

-- Parents/guardians can log in to their online account using the MY GS tab on our website and view parts of the VTK, although they cannot make any changes.
+- Parents/guardians can log in to their online account using the MY GS on our website and view parts of the volunteer toolkit, although they cannot make any changes.

-- Using the Troop tab, parents can view their girl’s membership, but cannot see other girls’ information.
+- Using the Troop tab, parents can view their Girl Scout’s membership information, but cannot see other Girl Scouts’ information.

 - They can view the Year Plan and Meeting Plan, and search for resources.

-- Parents/guardians can use their online account to make changes to their Girl Scout’s information (contacts, membership, family profile), but cannot change the troop information.
+- Parents/guardians can use their online My Account to make changes to their Girl Scout’s information (contacts, membership, family profile), but cannot change the troop information.

 Summary of Resources

-- Volunteer Toolkit (VTK) – Digital tool for troop leaders accessible through MY GS (Member Community).
+- Volunteer Toolkit (VTK) – Digital tool for troop leaders accessible through My Account.

-- GirlScoutsRV.org/Events – Register girls for programs and learning opportunities (not found in VTK).
+- GirlScoutsRV.org/Events – Register Girl Scouts for programs and learning opportunities (Not found in Volunteer Toolkit).

-- Camp.GirlScoutsRV.org/Register – Register girls for summer camp (not found in VTK).
+- Camp.GirlScoutsRV.org/Register – Register Girl Scouts for summer camp (Not found in Volunteer Toolkit).

-- Troop Leader Section – Find information on Highest Awards, bridging, safety awards, and additional badges and awards (not found in the VTK).
+- Troop Leader Section – Find information on Highest Awards, bridging, safety awards, and additional badges and awards (Not found in Volunteer Toolkit).